A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk

-The galaxy was followed by a series of minor mergers, the most massive one having $M_{\rm max} = 7.1\times 10^{10}$\,\Msun.
-At $t = 6$ Gyr ago, when the massive minor merger reached its pericenter for the first time, the disk started to tilt, initiating continuous tilting in the upcoming six Gyr.
-The disk has since flipped about $80\degree$ until $z=0$, with an average rate of $\sim 13\degree$ per Gyr, while it was not significantly perturbed.
-Although the satellite perturbed the DM halo's shape at pericenter, the DM halo quickly re-stabilized.
+The galaxy was followed by a series of minor mergers, the most massive one having $M_{\rm max} = 7.1\times 10^{10}$\,\Msun coming in on an orbit that is retrograde to the disc rotation.
+At $t = 6$ Gyr ago, when the massive minor merger reached its pericenter for the first time, the disc started to tilt, initiating continuous tilting in the subsequent 6 Gyrs.
+The disc has since flipped about $80\degree$ until $z=0$, with an average rate of $\sim 13\degree$ per Gyr, while it was not significantly perturbed.
+Although the satellite perturbed the DM halo's shape at pericenter, the DM halo quickly re-stabilised.
 The mass accreted from this satellite and other minor mergers continuously built the DM halo along the orbit, consistent with the pre-existing DM halo shape; the axis ratios of the DM halo measured at $r=50$ kpc remained largely unchanged.
-The disk flip resulted in the DM halo and stellar disk's vertical alignment at $z=0$.
+The disc flip resulted in the DM halo and stellar disc's vertical alignment at $z=0$.